Last updated on May 19, 2026

 Orcish Lumberjack

-Orcish Lumberjack is the only card on this list that doesnโ€™t add mana right away once it's on the battlefield.
-Still, for only 1 mana, you can add at least 5 more by turn 2, which is immense considering that youโ€™ll be just 2 mana short of casting an Etali, Primal Conqueror.
+Orcish Lumberjack doesnโ€™t add mana right away, but for only 1 mana, you can have at least 5 mana by turn 2, which is immense considering that youโ€™ll be just 2 mana short of casting an Etali, Primal Conqueror.

 #11.
 Chrome Mox + Mox Diamond